Herbert W. Armstrong Remembrancers and Keepers of God Foundation

 The foundation had to take over projects the Philadelphia Church of God had left behind in Jerusalem: The Jerusalem dig and apparently, “A Children’s Playground” in Liberty Bell Park has been neglected as well.

 One of the ways the foundation sees fit to fulfill Mr. Armstrong’s vision was to send volunteers to Jerusalem to participate in archaeological excavations as he did in the past.
-As a matter of fact, the foundation sponsored volunteer participants in the recently concluded 2015 Mount Zion Excavation in the historic Old City of Jerusalem held last June 14 through July 10th which was led by the University of North Carolina at Charlotte (U.S.A.)
+As a matter of fact, the foundation sponsored volunteer participants for three (3) consecutive years (2015-2017) in the Mount Zion Excavation located in the historic Old City of Jerusalem which was led by the University of North Carolina at Charlotte (U.S.A.)

 While in Jerusalem for the re-dedication of the playground, on September 12, 2018, the foundation met with Dr. Eilat Mazar to discuss a partnership with her project of publishing the 1968 archaeological findings during the “Big Dig” on the Temple Mount.
 Dr. Mazar noted the significance of the meeting because it coincided exactly with the 50th anniversary of the partnership between her grandfather, Prof. Benjamin Mazar and Mr. Herbert W. Armstrong.
 The foundation is looking forward to another fruitful partnership in Jerusalem, this time, to further strengthen the Iron Bridge relationship between the two great men of the past.